-7 Products to Keep Your Pet Cool in the Summer
+7 Ways to Keep Your Pet Cool in the Summer

 Self-help options are limited

-We all know that dogs and cats don’t perspire to release body heat, as humans do.
-While that’s generally true, they do sweat between the pads of their paws.
-As you can imagine, however, that has limited value.
-Both dogs and cats pant, though in cats panting is more often a sign of stress than overheating.
-Cats, in particular, groom themselves to cool off as the moisture from their tongue evaporates.
-(You can simulate that, by stroking your pet with a damp cloth.)
+While dogs and cats do not perspire like humans do, they do sweat between the pads of their paws, which has limited value in cooling them down.
+Panting is the most common way for both dogs and cats to release body heat, although in cats, it can also be a sign of stress rather than overheating.
+Cats are unique in that they groom themselves to cool off as the moisture from their tongue evaporates, which can be simulated by stroking your pet with a damp cloth.